The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations came into full force in June of 2014.

 Note: Failing to follow the rules means you may get forced to provide the goods or services as agreed.
 In some cases, the penalty can be paying compensation, receiving an unlimited fine, or a prison sentence.

-As a distance seller you would need to provide any potential customers with:
+Under United Kingdom distance seller regulations you would need to provide any potential customers with:

 Note: The information must be intelligible and easy for the customer to understand.
 As a rule, the format must be one that the customer can save for future reference (e.g. a form, on paper, or in an email).